Tokyo in 3 Days

 Imperial Palace East Garden

-So we walk on to the East Garden.
+Instead, we walk on to the East Garden.
 This is free to enter, although there is a quota system.
 Luckily, we don’t have to queue.
 Again, this is significantly larger than I’d imagined.
 I was expecting a traditional Japanese style garden.
 But it consists mainly of enormous lawns of rather parched grass.

 Imperial Palace East Gate